-(also translated into Czech by Barbora Lebedová and into Estonian by Johanne Teerink)
+(also translated into Czech by Barbora Lebedová)

 People wanting to preach from Mark need to be aware of the kind of writing which Mark is.
 One of the best ways of identifying this is to examine its opening verses.
 In particular 1:1-15 offer important clues.
 This paper looks at this opening which functions like an overture, before turning to particular themes which emerge.

 The Beginning 1:1-15